You are here

 Global Center for Environmental Legal Studies

-The Pace Global Center for Environmental Legal Studies (GCELS) is the international and comparative arm of the Pace Environmental Law Program.
-It anchors innovative and ongoing projects addressing a wide range of global environmental issues.
 Students working with GCELS actively participate in these projects, assisting with researching, editing, and drafting important publications as faculty research assistants.
 GCELS also holds periodic national and international symposia and conferences, which Pace Law students assist in organizing and directing, including a symposium to launch an international environmental judicial institute (2011).
-GCELS also works closely on international and comparative legal matters with other centers within the Pace Environmental Law Program, including the Environmental Litigation Clinic, the Energy and Climate Center, the Land Use Law Center, and the Kheel Center for the Resolution of Environmental Interest Disputes, and with the Pace Environmental Law Review.
+GCELS also works closely on international and comparative legal matters with other centers within the Haub Environmental Law Program, such as the Environmental Litigation Clinic, the Energy and Climate Center, the Land Use Law Center, and the Kheel Center for the Resolution of Environmental Interest Disputes, and with the Pace Environmental Law Review.